 You are therefore encouraged to begin your studies of Economics with an open mind.
-Future generations will need solutions to the challenges associated with managing the economy, such as how to promote long term economic growth that is also sustainable, how to address the issue of intergenerational equity, how to reduce the manipulation and exploitation of consumers, how to avoid a future economic crisis, how to make property more affordable and how to reduce government debt.
+Future generations will need solutions to the challenges associated with managing the economy, such as how to promote long term economic growth that is also sustainable, how to address the issue of intergenerational equity, how to reduce the manipulation and exploitation of consumers, how to avoid a future economic crisis, how to deal with the challenges related to climate change, how to make property more affordable and how to reduce government debt.